 Remember all the way back in January when I did the right thing and stopped for a car accident I saw?
 Now I know why people don’t bother.
 Apparently, they were supposed to subpoena me, but the paperwork got lost and they waited until the last minute before realizing they needed me.

 I called a friend of mine just to make sure this wasn’t some cop trick.

-I needed to drive 45 minutes on a Friday night for a fender bender because someone refuses to admit they failed to yield….
+I had to drive 45 minutes on a Friday night for a fender bender because someone refuses to admit they failed to yield.
 Handsome just laughed and I sighed and completed my civic duty.
 I got to draw on a dry erase board, make assumptions towards the basic laws of physics, answer the same question reworded over and over, and swear to tell the whole truth and all that jazz.
 All because she didn’t want to admit she simply failed to yield (you know, the only way her car would have been able to collide with his).
 I’m sad if this is what our law enforcement is wasting their time on.